secretsciencelab/secretcampfire/README.md

 When someone else controls your data, they have power over you.
 They can hold you hostage, control what you say and strangle your voice anytime what you say does not agree with their business agenda.
 And so today, more than ever, our freedom is in danger.

+And I don't know about you, but I'm fed up of taking a chance and investing in yet another flavor-of-the-month platform... only to have them betray us and shut down later.

 This is why `secret campfire` was created on January 2019 -- to preserve our freedom on the Interwebs.
+Finally, you can set up your forever home online.
+It belongs to you and you alone and no one can tell you what you can or can't do with it.
+And no one can shut you down.

 Enjoy the 'fire and share the love: http://secretcampfire.com